davidmarsoni/llog/README.md

 See the [Wiki](https://github.com/davidmarsoni/Llog/wiki) for full documentation, examples, operational details and other information.

-## local setup
+## Local Setup

-Install the nessesary dependencies for both the backend and frontend:
+Install the necessary dependencies for both the backend and frontend:

 backend: